CNNs for JPEGs: A Study in Computational Cost: Experimental Results

 Figure~\ref{fig:imagenet} compares the computational complexity, number of parameters, frames per second, and classification accuracy for the different networks evaluated on the ImageNet dataset.
-As it can be seen, although all networks have similar classification accuracy, the Upsampling-RFA significantly increased the computational complexity and number of parameters from the original ResNet-50, only leading to a small speed-up in relation to the RGB baseline.
-The use of the FBS technique was able to reduce the computational complexity and the number of parameters while keeping a similar classification accuracy and greatly increasing the FPS of the network.

-Our data-driven approaches to reduce the amount of channels obtained similar classification accuracy to the FBS~(3x32), FPS higher than the Upsampling-RFA but lower than the FBS~(3x32) and a similar amount of parameters and computational complexity to the FBS~(3x16).

-And finally, by using a data-driven technique to reduce the amount of channels and skipping the 1$^{\mathrm{st}}$ and 2$^{\mathrm{nd}}$ stages, we obtained the DCT model with the best computational efficiency, having a good balance between classification accuracy and computational cost.
-It was able to obtain the second best accuracy and FPS and the lowest amount of parameters, having 0.5M less parameters than the our RGB baseline.
+As it can be seen, although all networks have similar classification accuracy, the Upsampling-RFA and LC-RFA significantly increased the computational complexity and number of parameters from the original ResNet-50, only leading to a small speed-up in relation to the RGB baseline.
+The use of the FBS technique in the Upsampling-RFA was able to reduce the computational complexity and the number of parameters while keeping a similar classification accuracy and greatly increasing the FPS of the network.
+Our data-driven approaches combined with the Upsampling-RFA obtained similar classification accuracy to the FBS~(3x32), FPS higher than the Upsampling-RFA but lower than the FBS~(3x32) and a similar amount of parameters and computational complexity to the FBS~(3x16).
+When applied to the LC-RFA, similar computational complexity and FPS were obtained while the accuracy was slightly higher, being the DCT model with the third best, behind only to the Upsampling-RFA and LC-RFA that have considerably higher computational cost.
+By using a data-driven technique to reduce the amount of channels and skipping the 1$^{\mathrm{st}}$ and 2$^{\mathrm{nd}}$ stages, we obtained the DCT model with the lowest computational complexity, amount of parameters and highest FPS, while keeping similar accuracy.